sierra-alpha/kaianga-conf/README.md

+# Kainga-conf

+## Description

+This package contains all the config and required scripts to get an environment set up how I like it
+O
 This is the configuration file to bootstrap a system the way I like it.
 Commands expect to be in a `bash` shell, default is `sh` enter bash then, Copy and paste the following into a containers shell. the &&'s allow for commands requiring input.